imsanghaar/ecommerce-frontend-design/README.md

 ## Development Notes

-*   **Data Storage**: Since there is no backend, all data (users, cart, orders) is stored in the browser's LocalStorage.
-Clearing your browser cache will reset the application data.
+*   **Cloud Storage**: User data is stored in JSONBin.io cloud database, allowing users to login from any device.
+*   **Local Fallback**: If cloud is unavailable, the app falls back to localStorage.
+*   **Email Service**: Password recovery uses EmailJS to send emails directly from the browser - no backend required.
 *   **Chatbot**: The site integrates an external **ElevenLabs Convai Widget** (`agent_5401kc8f5b2eeqbs7tfxz4d9yqmq`).
 Ensure you have internet access for the widget to load appropriately.
 *   **Payment System**: The payment system is simulated for demonstration purposes.
 No real transactions take place.
 *   **Order Management**: Orders are cleared from storage after successful payment confirmation (simulated).